MikeDombo/AudioDidact/README.md

 # AudioDidact
-Makes an RSS podcast feed from given YouTube, SoundCloud, and CRTV URLs.
+Makes an RSS podcast feed from given YouTube, Vimeo, SoundCloud, and CRTV URLs.
 Also supports manually uploading audio or video, setting the metadata, and uploading album art.

 # Get Started Immediately
 To get started immediately, make an account [https://ytpod.mikedombrowski.com](https://ytpod.mikedombrowski.com), add content, and subscribe to the generated feed with your favorite podcast player.